HanzgitH/plugin_update/README.md

     nano plugin.env

 Save and exit:
-  ctrl + x
-  , y ,
+  `ctrl + x, y , press enter`
-press enter

-(edit websocket from wss://pluginws.blocksscan.io → wss://plixdcwss.icotokens.net
+   Edit websocket from `wss://pluginws.blocksscan.io` → `wss://plixdcwss.icotokens.net`

-  If your Websocket is different then please ensure it is wss://plixdcwss.icotokens.net
+  If your Websocket is different then please ensure it is `wss://plixdcwss.icotokens.net`

 Save and exit:
-  ctrl + x
-  , y ,
+  `ctrl + x, y , press enter`
-press enter

 Now move to the update directory.